Dodge Challenger Insurance Rates

 Rates are averaged for all Dodge Challenger models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Finding better rates on Dodge Challenger insurance requires avoiding accidents and violations, having a good credit score, refrain from filing small claims, and possibly higher deductibles.
-Invest the time to compare rates at every other renewal by getting rate quotes from direct car insurance companies, and also from your local car insurance providers.
+Finding cheaper rates on insurance for a Dodge Challenger not only requires being safe and accident-free, but also having a good credit score, paying for small claims out-of-pocket, and consideration of higher deductibles.
+Invest the time to shop around every year by requesting quotes from direct car insurance companies like Progressive, GEICO, and Esurance, and also from your local independent and exclusive agents.

 To wrap things up, we wanted to answer a few common questions.
 First, do Dodge Challengers have a lot of problems?
 Carcomplaints.com named the 2012 Dodge Challenger the worst model released to date for car problems, so we recommend staying away from that year.